emilypier/mvc-tech-blog/README.md

 ## Usage

-[Link](https://lit-hamlet-16524.herokuapp.com/) to the deployed application.
+Here's the [link](https://lit-hamlet-16524.herokuapp.com/) to the deployed application.

 ![Image of blog in action.](/public/assets/tech-blog.png)